-Alice Kettle’s new series of portraits can be seen in the context of this opening out of her practice to engage more emphatically through stitch with others.
+Alice Kettle’s new series of portraits can be seen in the context of this opening out of her practice to engage more emphatically through stitch with others - some are made solely by her and others are co-created, enabling a shared authorship.
 This reflects the ability of stitch to intersect across divided spaces and connect with others through a common language of making.
-Textiles and pattern have historically migrated through the movement of people and trade.
+Textiles and pattern have historically migrated, facilitated by the movement of people and trade.
 Agile and mobile, textile is a material carrier for the imagery and symbolism of stories.
 These new works create a quiet space for action where stitch can encounter what it means to be human.
-The works simultaneously explore individual and collective identity, divided and shared through social and political circumstances.
+The works simultaneously explore individual and collective identity, divided and shared through social, political and economic circumstances.

 In her role as Professor at Manchester School of Art, Alice Kettle has researched the meeting place of traditional analogue stitching skills and digitised contemporary methodologies.
 She has developed a unique practice, creating textile works which employ a combination of stitch techniques, bringing together the use of antique machines from early last century with hand stitch and contemporary digital technology.